k-vasantharaj/lightning-record-view-form/README.md

-🧾 lightning-record-view-formm (LWC)
+🧾 Account View Form - Lightning Web Component (LWC)
 📖 Description

-A reusable Salesforce Lightning Web Component for displaying Account records using the standard lightning-record-view-form.
+A reusable Salesforce Lightning Web Component that allows users to view Account record details using the standard lightning-record-view-form.

-This component provides a clean, structured, and maintainable approach to rendering key Account details without relying on full page layouts.
+The component focuses on displaying a controlled set of fields in a clean and structured layout without relying on full page layouts.

 🚀 Key Features
-Displays Account data using standard Salesforce UI components Uses lightning-record-view-form for efficient data handling Renders a controlled set of fields instead of full layout dependency Structured 2-column responsive layout using SLDS Lightweight and easy to extend
+Uses lightning-record-view-form for read-only record display Displays selected Account fields (no full layout dependency) Structured 2-column layout for better readability Lightweight and optimized for quick data viewing
-🛠 Tech Stack
-Lightning Web Components (LWC)
-Salesforce Schema Imports
-Base Lightning Components
-Salesforce Lightning Design System (SLDS)
+Built using Salesforce Lightning Design System (SLDS) 🛠 Installation
-⚙️ Implementation
-Built using lightning-record-view-form for optimized record display Fields are explicitly defined to maintain control over UI and performance Layout is structured using SLDS grid for consistent alignment Designed to be reusable across Account record pages
+Clone the repository
+Deploy using SFDX (VS Code or CLI)
+Open Lightning App Builder
+Add the component to:
+Record Page (recommended)
+App Page
+Home Page
+Save and activate
 ▶️ Usage
-Deploy the component to your Salesforce org
-Open Lightning App Builder
+Navigate to any Account record page
-Add the component to an Account Record Page
+Add the Account View Form component
-Save and activate the page
+View Account details in a structured layout
 📢 Output
-Displays selected Account fields in a clean layout Read-only interface for quick data viewing
+Displays selected Account fields
-Consistent UI across different records
-⚠️ Limitations
-Read-only component (no edit support)
-Static field configuration
-No custom validation or error handling
-🚀 Enhancements (Optional)
-Add edit capability using lightning-record-edit-form Introduce conditional field rendering
-Add user feedback with toast notifications
+Clean and consistent read-only UI
+Organized in a responsive 2-column format
+⚙️ Configuration

+This component uses field-based rendering instead of layout-based rendering.

+Current Setup
-Make fields configurable via component properties
+Displays specific fields defined in the component
+Uses SLDS grid for layout structure
+Customization Options
+Add or remove fields as required
+Modify layout structure (e.g., single column / multi-column) Extend with additional UI elements if needed
 🧠 Summary

-This component demonstrates a practical approach to building lightweight, maintainable UI in Salesforce by leveraging standard Lightning components instead of custom-heavy implementations.
+This component demonstrates a practical approach to building lightweight, controlled record views in Salesforce by explicitly defining fields and using standard Lightning components for efficient rendering.